Opportunities emerge as natural gas prices fall

 To secure Sasol’s investment, the State of Louisiana offered the company a competitive incentive package that included the services of LED FastStart®, the nation’s No. 1 state workforce training program.
 In addition, the project qualified for Quality Jobs payroll incentives for up to 10 years and for the state’s Industrial Tax Exemption Program.
 To support the skilled workforce demand for Sasol and other regional firms, the state funded a $20 million advanced manufacturing center.
 The facility first would train Sasol job candidates at SOWELA Technical Community College in Lake Charles and then meet the broader needs of manufacturers throughout the region.

 Sasol announces final investment for ethane cracker complex

-At the heart of the giant petrochemical complex is a world-scale ethane cracker, a basic building block of the petrochemical industry.
-The complex includes six chemical manufacturing plants that will convert approximately 90 percent of the complex’s ethylene output into a broad range of chemicals used to make everyday products, such as detergents, lotions, cleaners, packaging, paints and adhesives.
+At the heart of the giant petrochemical complex is a world-scale ethane cracker that produces ethylene, a mainstay of the plastics business.
+The site includes six other plants that will convert 90 percent of the complex’s ethylene into chemicals used to make everyday products: detergents, lotions, cleaners, packaging, paints and adhesives.

 Building began in late 2014, with construction employment peaking at 6,000 workers and with nearly nine in 10 workers being a Louisiana resident.
 The construction workforce for Sasol was hired by eight major Louisiana-based subcontractors.
 In 2016, the company revised its capital investment in the ethane cracker complex upward, from $8.1 billion to $11 billion.
 In preparation for production to begin in the second half of 2018, Sasol ramped up its permanent workforce from 450 to nearly 1,000 employees by the end of 2017.
 Thanks in part to the strategic location, Sasol will remain well-positioned to make additional investments at its Lake Charles area site in the future.